cdslaborg/paramonte/example/Gaussian/Fortran/README.md

     ```
     build.bat
     ```
     The build script will automatically detect whether a parallel application has been built.
-By default, the name of the output executable is `runExample.exe`.
+By default, the name of the output executable is `main.exe`.

 -   **Run the ParaMonte example executable**:
     - For serial applications simply type the name of the output executable,
         ```
-        runExample.exe
+        main.exe
         ```
     - For parallel applications call `mpiexec`,
         ```
-        mpiexec -np NUM_PROCESSES runExample.exe
+        mpiexec -n NUM_PROCESSES main.exe
         ```
         where `NUM_PROCESSES` represents the number of processes on which the application will run.